 OK so after you complete the mautic installation, you have to navigate to your server or VPS, either by using the server's IP or, if you have set up your DNS, using the domain name.
 After you do, and if everything went fine you will be presented with the following screens:

 If you haven't yet completed the Mautic Installation on your VPS, here's a step by step guide for newbies and total dummies:

 The first step is the environment check.

 On the Mautic Installation - Environment Check, the script will analyze your server's configuration and make sure that your server checks all the boxes.

-Mautic Installation - Database Setup: This is the step most prone to give you an error or to just refuse your input, if you get an error, it's most certainly not the script failing, it's quite more likely that your database is not properly setup.
-The most common errors are related to the database being unreachable, the permissions on the MySQL server not properly configured or just the credentials (user/password) not being correct. (more common that you would think).
+Mautic Installation - Database Setup: This is the step most prone to give you an error or to just refuse your input; if you get an error, it's most certainly not the script failing, it's quite more likely that your database is not properly set up.
+The most common errors are related to the database being unreachable, the permissions on the MySQL server not properly configured or just the credentials (user/password) not being correct. (more common than you would think).

 In most situations you will want to use the following:

 - Database Table Prefix: Leave empty (Some hosting providers will give you a prefix, otherwise leave empty)

 - DB User: root (this one might be different)